Use Cases (Updated: 6/1/2026)

 Masa

-Engineer obsessed with Claude Code.
-Runs claudecode-lab.com, a 10-language tech media with 2,000+ pages.
+Engineer focused on practical Claude Code workflows.
+Runs claudecode-lab.com, a 10-language technical media site.